If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “I believe you understand exactly what I mean.
 You seem to know a lot about our internal workings.
 Spying is a capitol crime, I doubt I need to remind you of that.
 We have our suspicions about other subjects.
 That little game you played with the hologram interruption has caused an economic nightmare for our clan.
 You have been warned.” the man turns to walk out.

-Reaching over the counter Shiori grabs the man’s shoulder tugging him back over towards him.
+Reaching over the counter Shiori grabs the man’s shoulder tugging him face to face.
 “Kyo messed up.
+You are shooting in the dark right now.
+Fact is, I was not the one deceived the people for who knows how long.
 You should never have tried to kill me.
 One call to my clan and there is an international war.
 If that is not enough to get Kyo’s attention then maybe this might be.
 It would be a real shame if Natsukawa’s crimes became a public matter wouldn’t it.
 Now you can go and get yourself lost.
 Lick up your masters piddle like the dog you are.”

 “Sis!”
 Jasper yells as he runs into the room.
 Apricot is curled up on her living room couch with a blanket covering her.
 Her interest consumed by a sci-fi movie that had been airing for the last few hours.
 “Look outside!”
 Apricot turns her head to see the once blue sky covered in a sea of black.
 Pushing the blanket off she rises to her feet to get a better view out the window.
 “What do you think it is?”

 Even complete cloud cover did not make the street lights turn on.
 This is something else entirely.
-In the distance the darkness gradiented into something more like an ink black color.
+In the distance the darkness gradients into something more like an ink smudge in the sky.
 Beyond the city are still hanging blue skies.
 She had seen something like this before in a documentary.
 This happens sometimes out in the wilderness when locusts would swarm for food.
 “Apricot!”
 Jasper yells breaking her from her trance of thought.

 A buzzing on Apricot’s side sends images of some insect monster clinging to her.
 She lets out a small chirp before realizing it is her phone.
 As she picks it up she sees Shiori‘s calling her.
 “Hey,” Apricot says.